-Staff Name:
+Staff Name: Staff Signature: Date:

-Staff Signature:
+What happens to this form?

-Date:
+Where a student has given consent to share, forward the form to the Academy Manager who will contact the student to assess the student's needs.

-WHAT HAPPENS TO THIS FORM?
+Where a student requests complete confidentiality, the member of staff may discuss the disclosure with their manager and if appropriate discuss further with the student.
+The form will then be:

-- Where a student has given consent to share, forward the form to the Registrar who will contact the student to assess the student's needs. - Where a student requests complete confidentiality, the member of staff may discuss the disclosure with their manager and if appropriate discuss further with the student.
-If no further action is required the form will be forwarded in a sealed envelope to the Registrar. - Email the Registrar to inform them that the envelope has been sent and the Specialist Support and Registrar will confirm receipt of the form. - A copy should be given to the student for their records. - A copy of the form should be retained by the member of staff until the confirmation email is received.
-No forms should be kept in the email software once the confirmation email is received.
+- forwarded confidentially to the Academy Manager. - The Academy Manager will confirm receipt of the form. - A copy of this form should be given to the student for their records. - A copy of the form should be retained by the member of staff until the confirmation email is received.
+No forms should be kept in either private or NHAM email software once the confirmation email is received from the Academy Manager.
+The Academy Manager will keep this form confidentially and securely and all staff should delete email attachments containing this form.